Freddie Scappaticci: IRA career

 By 1980, Scappaticci was a lead member in the Internal Security Unit (ISU) for the IRA Northern Command.
-The ISU was a unit tasked with counter-intelligence and the investigation of leaks within the IRA along with the exposure of moles/informers (also known as "touts").
-Via the ISU, Scappaticci played a key role in investigating suspected informers, conducting inquiries into operations suspected of being compromised, debriefing of IRA volunteers released from Royal Ulster Constabulary and British Army questioning, and vetting of potential IRA recruits.
-The ISU has also been referred to as the "Nutting Squad".
-Various killings as a result of ISU activities have been attributed to Scappaticci.
+The ISU was a unit tasked with counter-intelligence and the investigation of leaks within the IRA and the exposure of moles or informers, known as "touts".
+Via the ISU, Scappaticci played a key role in investigating suspected informers, conducting inquiries into operations suspected of being compromised, debriefing IRA volunteers released from Royal Ulster Constabulary and British Army questioning, and vetting potential IRA recruits.